Adopt Me!

-Adopt Me! (stylized in all caps) is a massively multiplayer online role-playing game developed by Uplift Games (formerly known as DreamCraft) on the gaming and game development platform Roblox.
-The original focus of the game was a role-play wherein players pretended to be either a parent adopting a child, or a child getting adopted, but as the game was developed, its focus shifted to adopting and caring for virtual pets, which can be traded with other players.
-Uplift Games, the independent studio behind the game, employs roughly 40 people and earns million a year, mostly from microtransactions.
-The game was averaging 160,000 concurrent players as of September 2022, making it one of the most popular and successful games on Roblox.
-As of November 2025, Adopt Me! has over 40.8 billion visits, their record being with the "Dress Your Pets" update, with over 1.6 million concurrent players.
+Adopt Me! (stylized in all caps) is a massively multiplayer online role-playing game (MMORPG) developed and published by Uplift Games (formerly known as DreamCraft) on the online game platform Roblox.
+It was released on July 13, 2017 for Windows, Xbox One, PlayStation 4, Xbox Series X/S, and PlayStation 5.
+The original focus of the game was a family role-play, wherein players either acted as a parent adopting a child, or a child getting adopted.
+As the game developed, its focus shifted to adopting and caring for virtual pets, which could also be traded with other players.
+Uplift Games employs roughly 40 people and earns million from the game a year, often from microtransactions.
+Adopt Me! had averaged over 100,000 concurrent players in September 2022.
+As of November 2025, Adopt Me! had surpassed over 40.8 billion visits.